PDC-support/arrhenius-benchmarks/GROMACS/navm-awh/readme.md

 ## Performance aspects

 The simulation system used for this benchmark consists of approximately 200000 atoms.
-When domain-decomposed a significant challenge is the inhomogeneous work distribution across domains.
+When domain-decomposed, a significant challenge is the inhomogeneous work distribution across domains.

 The ensemble run is scheduled as a single job submission, but it is